amirrezaask/loki/README.md

     * Initialize structs -> Declarations and assignments.
     * Initialize arrays -> Declarations and assignments.
     * Enums -> normal constants.
 - backend code generation: this will produce code that gets compiled or assembled using a third party toolchain.
-(C compiler, LLVM, machin assembler).
+    * C: almost done.
+    * LLVM IR: Comming soon!
+    * WASM: Comming soon!